More Options for Printing Documents

 - Failure Handling: INTELLIscribe will not choose another destination since all destinations have already been used.

 - When to use: Use this policy when you want to send print jobs to more than one destination simultaneously.

 The command-line interface feature is similar to the "lpr" commands in UNIX and Windows platforms.
-ISendFile sends jobs, unmodified, to the "virtual printer port" of your choice.
-This command may be called from the MS-DOS prompt or from custom applications.
+ISendFile sends unmodified jobs to the "virtual printer port" of your choice.
+This command may be called from the MS-DOS prompt or custom applications.

 The destination balancing policy keeps statistics on the amount of data sent to each printer.
 Any new print jobs coming in will be sent to the printer that has been used the least.